dmccreary/ekg-book/docs/glossary.md

 #### Data Ingestion
 A process by which data is moved from one or more sources to a destination where it can be stored and further analyzed.
 The data might be in different formats and come from various sources, including [RDBMS](../glossary.md#relational-database-management-system), other types of databases, S3 buckets, CSVs, or from streams.

+#### Data Layer
+Raw low-level binary codes that contains information after analysis.

+#### Dashboard
+A set of views, usually presented on a single page, that display information as a set of key performance indicators and charts.
+In general, dashboard views can be customized for a role or a specific user.

 #### Datamart
 A data warehouse used by a project or a department.
 Decomissioning datamarts is a key cost-driver to the adoption of enterprise knowledge graphs.